jurek-a/aai2025-refs/README.md

    - not on the course reading list - my extra basic reading - and very good to read in order to understand parts of BRML
    - pdf online [in a pdf from Springer](https://link.springer.com/book/10.1007/978-0-387-68282-2) (use lib access)

-# Deeper dive into particular subjects
+## Deeper dive into particular subjects

-## 1. Gausian models
+## 1. Gausian models for SML

-- [Gaussian Processes for Machine Learning, Carl Edward Rasmussen and Christopher K. I. Williams, 2006](https://gaussianprocess.org/gpml/) - chapters PDFs for download
+- Rasmussen, Williams GPML - [Gaussian Processes for Machine Learning, Carl Edward Rasmussen and Christopher K. I. Williams, 2006](https://gaussianprocess.org/gpml/) - chapters PDFs for download